 Thank Guinness for this Park

-Last week we looked at our nearest neighbour, Merrion Square.
 Now we go just around the corner to discover St Stephen’s Green.
 This park is of earlier origins, having been originally enclosed in 1664, but we have Arthur Guinness, of brewing fame, to thank for its present form – he paid for it to be redesigned and opened to the public in 1877.
 You can find his statue in the park, as well as, among others, a bust of James Joyce, and a Henry Moore sculpture in the heart of the Yeats memorial garden.
 The park is open each day until dusk, when they ring a bell to let you know it’s time to leave.
 Bring some bread from breakfast to feed the ducks.
 The Little Museum of Dublin is at No 15 on the Green, and is one of Dublin’s most intriguing museums.
 Booking essential.

 A Special Adventure at the Botanics

-Over the past two weeks, we have stayed close to home, but now we’re venturing further, to discover the National Botanic Gardens.
+So far we have stayed close to home, but now we’re venturing further, to discover the National Botanic Gardens.
 Located in Glasnevin, they are absolutely gorgeous.
 Entry is free and, as they’re approximately 3km from the City Centre, you might want to take a car or taxi.
 Founded in 1795, the great curvilinear Palm House, designed by Dubliner, Richard Turner, was a model for the one he also created at Kew.
 There are exhibitions throughout the year, but for an intriguing take on what lies behind the careful planting, ask the Hotel Concierge for artist Jane Locke’s special book Illustrated Walks in the Botanic Gardens.
 Jane dreamed up an alternative history of the gardens, and her book, which is a special artist’s edition, will bring you on an imaginative, and imaginary trip through nature that you’ll never forget.
 Copies of her booklet are also available for sale at the Botanic Gardens themselves.

 The Secret’s Out